department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/research/adoption-study/research-findings.md

 > "I think it will take me to VA.gov, but I wonder if it will make me login again...My concern is I'm already on MHV.
 Do I have to login again and go through that frustration?" - P10

-_2 Participants pointed to functionality (specifically Medical records):_
+_2 Participants pointed to functionality, specifically Medical records not being available.

 > "I won't come to VA.gov until it's fully functional.
 Now I have to click one more time to go back.
 Nobody wants to turn backward." - P 13